Project Runway

 Project Runway is an American reality television series that premiered on Bravo on December 1, 2004.
 The series focuses on fashion design.
+It was created by Eli Holzman and was hosted by Heidi Klum from 2004 to 2017.
+It has a varied airing history, with Bravo originating the first five seasons, followed by Lifetime for eleven more.
+The show has had over 30 international adaptations.

 The contestants compete with each other to create the best clothes and are restricted by time, materials and theme.
 Their designs are judged by a panel, and one or more designers are typically eliminated from the show each week.
 During each season, contestants are progressively eliminated until only a few contestants remain.
 These finalists prepare complete fashion collections for New York Fashion Week.
 After the runway shows, the judges choose the winner.

-Project Runway was created by Eli Holzman and was hosted by Heidi Klum from 2004 to 2017.
-It has a varied airing history, with Bravo originating the first five seasons, followed by Lifetime for eleven more.